Perennial Mums that Survive MN Winter

-Bright red, pink, yellow, white, purple, golden orange, copper, cream…you will find all sorts of Minnesota Mum flower colors!
-Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s we now have mums that are hardy in Minnesota winters.
+Bright red, pink, yellow, white, purple, golden orange, copper, cream…you will find a large variety of perennial Mum flower colors!
+Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s we now have perennial Mums that survive MN winters!

 Here’s a bit of history for you!
 The cushion habitat mum was the first patent of the U of M in 1977.
 “Plants are dome-shaped, with flowers almost completely covering the outside surfaces of each plant.
 Previous mums bloomed only at the top of long stems (upright habit).
 Within a decade, the cushion type became the dominant chrysanthemum plant habit worldwide.”- U of M Chrysanthemum breeding program.

 There is continued development of a different growth habitat mum like the wave hardy mum since right now most are the cushion or upright habitat.
 Hopefully we see more of those soon!

 Before Winter Care:

-- Think about a sheltered location that can protect your mum from winter winds.
+- Find a sheltered location protected from high winds.

-- “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
+- “Tests show that Mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

-- Cover your mums with 4″ of leaves or mulch to give them good insulation after the ground is frozen and there isn’t extreme fluctuations of temperature.
+- Cover your Mums with 4″ of leaves or mulch to give them good insulation AFTER THE GROUND HAS FROZEN and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

-- You can just snap off or trim off the dead growth.
+- Snap off or trim off the dead growth.
 Be careful not to pull out or cut new growth.